Have you ever wondered if there’s a way you can alleviate the readers’ experience through technology such as using a QR codefor books?

-Moreover, there’s no way you can put all of the content and information in books, right?
-Now, this is how QR codes come in handy!
+Furthermore, there’s no way you can put all of the content and information in books, right?
+Now, this is how QR codes come in handy.

-What’s more interesting with QR code is that- you also have the freedom to redirect your QR code’s information to another file even though it has been printed using a dynamic QR code.
+What’s more interesting with QR codes is that- you also have the freedom to redirect your QR code’s information to another file even though it has been printed using a dynamic QR code.

 Yes, you read that right!
 Even though it has been printed.
 Therefore, there’s no need for you to generate another QR.

 For example, suppose your QR code eBook is redirected to an image file or image gallery today, and you decided to replace the type file into a video file tomorrow.
 In that case, you can do this by updating your QR code.

 Two types of QR codes for books: Static and Dynamic

 The information embedded in Static QR codes is hardcoded.